Ethics is a topic rarely, if ever talked about among freelance developers.

 Track what you work on.

 Nobody likes to receive a big fat bill and not know where their money went.
 This leads to buyers remorse, or even worse – people not paying their bill.
+Using an invoice maker should be able to help you keep on top of what your billing.

 An itemized invoice (combined with constant communication and expectation setting) makes it far less likely that there will ever be payment disputes.
 So as you work, take notes on what you’re doing (I use Evernote, but whatever works), and writing up the timesheet will be a piece of cake.